 While Barred Rocks have defined black and whited barred plumage, the Dominique has a staggered pattern with only slight differences between the black and white colors.

 They have a reddish bay eye color, red ear lobes and wattles, and a horn colored beak.
 They have clean yellow legs with four toes on each foot.

 These chickens are medium in size but their broad-shaped bodies make them appear much larger than what they really are.
 They hold their tails up at a 45-degree angle while the saddle, hackle, and sickle feathers on the Dominique roosters are long with a distinct curve.

 The Dominique roosters weigh 7 lbs and the hens weigh 5 lbs compared to bantams weighing 1.5-2 lbs.

 The Dominique breed standard requires that both hens and roosters have a rose comb, yellow legs, white barred feathers, and close-knit plumage.
 Dominiques were accepted into the American Poultry Association Standard of Perfection in 1914.

-NOTEThe Dominique is known as one of the oldest American chicken breeds but the oldest breed in the world is believed to be the Speckled Sussex chicken breed, known for supplying London with meat and eggs.
+NOTEThe Dominique is known as the oldest American chicken breed but the oldest breed in the world is believed to be the Speckled Sussex chicken breed, known for supplying London with meat and eggs.

 Dominiques are also considered a heritage breed because they have been around since the 18th century as dual purpose chickens.
 Despite their history, they are now listed as critically endangered.